 Layer 3: Application-Level Limiters

-The application still needs its own view of abuse.
+The application still needs its own practical toolset for dealing with abuse.

 That is where you typically want:

-Input sanitization is still necessary even in strongly typed applications.
+Input sanitization and validation is still necessary even in strongly typed applications.

 For document databases, operator injection is a classic example.
 If user-controlled objects are allowed to carry query operators, application assumptions collapse quickly.